Jaimeloeuf/SS/spec.md

 - All values are constants (IMMUTABLE)
     - Note that there is no way of declaring variables, you can only create new constants
 - Strongly typed language
+    - generics?
+    - do we really want it to be strongly typed?
+Giving up type inference too?
+        - well we should be explicit, but this prevents the language from being expressive.
-- Should we enforce implicit typing in all places?
+- Should we enforce explicit typing?
 Or can we have type inference??
     - esp needed for things like getting a value out from a object
     - but if all the structs have fixed schema, shouldnt we be able to know the type too?
 ### Primitives